Crystalline representations and Wach modules in the relative case II: Relative Wach modules

 \subsection{Nygaard filtration on Wach modules}

-In this section we consider the Nygaard filtration on Wach modules as follows: \begin{defi} Let $N$ be a Wach module over $\AR^+$.
-Define a decreasing filtration on $N$ called the \textit{Nygaard filtration}, for $k \in \ZZ$, as
+In this section, we shall consider the Nygaard filtration on Wach modules.
+Let $N$ be a Wach module over $\AR^+$ (resp.\ $\AL^+$). \begin{defi} Define a decreasing filtration by $\AR^+\textrm{-submodules}$ (resp.\ $\AL^+\textrm{-submodules}$) on $N$, called the \textit{Nygaard filtration}, by setting